Saifur Rahman (Bangladeshi politician): Politics

-Rahman was appointed as the finance minister of the first BNP administration under President Ziaur Rahman, in which he served until 1981.
+Saifur Rahman was appointed as the finance minister of the first BNP administration under President Ziaur Rahman, in which he served until 1981.
 Saifur Rahman prepared a record 12 budgets in Bangladesh; he has been praised for opening up Bangladesh's economy in the early 1990s and pioneering major economic reforms.
 He contributed to the expansion of the economy after the restoration of parliamentary democracy.
 He served as a minister of Bangladesh for a total of 14 years.

-Together with the BNP, Rahman was successful in the general elections of 2001.
+Together with the BNP, Saifur Rahman was successful in the general elections of 2001.
 Contesting on behalf of his party in the parliamentary constituency Moulvibazar-3, Saifur Rahman gained 52 per cent of the total votes.
 In another contest at the constituency Sylhet-1, Saifur Rahman secured 53 per cent of the total votes, again defeating a rival candidate from the Awami League.
 As per the constitution, Saifur had to leave blank one of his won constituencies to proceed the house session.
-He decided to leave the Moulvibazar-3 seat which was later retaken by his son M. Naser Rahman, also representing Bangladesh Nationalist Party.
+He decided to leave the Moulvibazar-3 seat which was later retaken by his son M. Naser Rahman, also representing the Bangladesh Nationalist Party.

-In the general elections in 2008, Rahman was defeated in his two constituencies by the Awami League candidates.
+In the general elections in 2008, Saifur Rahman was defeated in his two constituencies by the Awami League candidates.
 Abul Maal Abdul Muhith won in Sylhet-1, and was appointed as Finance Minister.

 Personal life

-Rahman married Duree Samad Rahman, daughter of Late Bazlur Samad Chowdhury, a reputed banker from Chittagong.
-Saifur Rahman's maternal uncle-in-law was late AK Khan, veteran industrialist and minister.
+Saifur Rahman married Duree Samad, daughter of Late Bazlur Samad Chowdhury, a reputed banker from Chittagong.
+Saifur Rahman's maternal uncle-in-law was late Abul Kashem Khan, veteran industrialist and minister.

 They had three sons and a daughter together.
 Duree died of cancer in 2003.
 His son M. Naser Rahman has followed him into politics; in 2001 by-elections, he won his father's left constituency of Moulvibazar-3.
-His youngest son married a daughter of late Chowdhury Kamal Ibne Yusuf, a renowned political figure and former Minister.
-Saifur's only daughter Saifa Rahman married Amer Siddiqi the son of late Mustafizur Rahman Siddiqi, also a former Minister and diplomat.
+His youngest son married a daughter of the late Chowdhury Kamal Ibne Yusuf, a renowned political figure and former Minister.
+Saifur's only daughter Saifa Rahman married Amer Siddiqi, the son of late Mustafizur Rahman Siddiqi, also a former Minister and diplomat.

 Death

-Rahman died in a road crash on September 5, 2009, in Brahmanbaria District on his way to Dhaka from his home district of Moulvibazar.
+Saifur Rahman died in a road crash on 5 September 2009 in Brahmanbaria District on his way to Dhaka from his home district of Moulvibazar.
 Taken unconscious from the car, he was declared dead after being rushed to a hospital.
 On Friday he was in Sylhet visiting the shrines of Shah Jalal and Shah Paran, then headed for Moulvibazar.
-A total of five janazah prayers were held for Rahman, the first of which took place in Gulshan Azad Mosque, then at the BNP offices, Parliament buildings, Shahi Eidgah Maidan and Moulvibazar Government High School.
+A total of five janazah prayers were held for Saifur Rahman, the first of which took place in Gulshan Azad Mosque, then at the BNP offices, Parliament buildings, Shahi Eidgah Maidan and Moulvibazar Government High School.
 The BNP began three days of mourning for the passing.
-Rahman was buried at his family graveyard beside his wife's grave in Baharmardan village after the prayers.
+Saifur Rahman was buried at his family graveyard beside his wife's grave in Baharmardan village after the prayers.